Raslan2000/My-Portfolio/final-project-part-two.md

 2. After the scene has been set, convincing proof is shown to fashion brands and companies to show that switching to sustainable fashion is actually beneficial for them.
 Hence, proposing a win-win deal.
 3. Finally, a  case study is shown about a behemoth company who takes up it as a responsibility to be sustainable and still does well as a business, therefore banging the hammer on the nail and building a strong foundation that “even while running a business, you can be successful”

 Then Finally, based on this I will propose a call to action and conclude the story.
-Here is a preview of my story: https://preview.shorthand.com/N9WCBe9a7RNGgwsm
+[Here is a preview of my story](https://preview.shorthand.com/N9WCBe9a7RNGgwsm).

 # User research